Tecwizard/ottertvplus-changelog/content/changelog/mid-april-update-2026.md

 !["I don't know where this is from, It's just a random \"Snows in April\" meme I found on google."](/uploads/april-meme.png)

-### New movies have been added...
+### The carousel of progress stops for no one...

+This week I have updated the server to the latest version of Jellyfin, 10.11.8.
+This update includes a lot of bug fixes and some important security fixes.
+I also added a dismissable banner at the top of the page to promote this changelog site.
+I'll probably add seasonal messages and such later on but for now I just have the single message enabled.

-This week I have added the following movies for your enjoyment:
+With that said, I have added the following movies for your enjoyment:

 * How To Train Your Tragon (2025)
     * *This has been on the request list since it released on DVD/Blu-ray*